 Below is the core flow in which a user has a single failed payment and successfully pays back the transaction with the funds in their Coinbase account.

-I had the incredible opportunity to work on several other projects during the course of my internship, but am unable to share them publicly since they have not been launched.
-If you would like to know more about my experience, feel free to reach out at email@example.com.
-I also shared some lessons I learned over the summer in this blog post!
+I had the opportunity to work on several other projects during the course of my internship, but am unable to share them publicly since they have not been launched.
+If you would like to know more about my experience, feel free to reach out at firstname.lastname@example.org.
+I also shared some of the lessons I learned over the summer in this blog post!